-In theory you could apply for this a week before the wedding, but I really wouldn't advise it.
+In theory you could apply for the Licence a week before the wedding, but I really wouldn't advise it.
 Best to get it sorted 1-2 months prior, for your own peace-of-mind - the licence is valid for three months from the date of issue, so that should give you a bit of wiggle room in case plans change.

 In addition to the Marriage Licence, BDM will also provide you with two copies of a form called Copy of the Particulars of Marriage - this is the 'register' that gets signed at the ceremony.
 I recommend that you get all of this paperwork to your celebrant sometime before the wedding day, so that it becomes their responsibility to look after it (and one less thing for you to worry about!).

 4. HAVE A WEDDING